Up (video game): Version differences

-The PlayStation 3, Wii and Xbox 360 versions of the game are fast-paced platformers with some puzzle scenarios and plays similar to LEGO Indiana Jones: The Original Adventures, but can be finished in about an hour or two.
+The PlayStation 3, Wii and Xbox 360 versions of the game are fast-paced platformers with some puzzle scenarios.
 The Wii version is slightly different than the PlayStation 3 and Xbox 360 versions in that it uses more artfully rendered visuals to accommodate that system's graphical constraints (for example, rocks have purplish textures and the sky is represented with a cartoony skybox in the Wii version, while rocks have brownish, more realistic textures and the sky is represented by a fluid skydome in the PlayStation 3 and Xbox 360 versions).
 The Wii version also supports optional motion controls to perform certain actions, such as shaking the Wii Remote to launch rocks as missiles or tilting it down to reach over ledges to help a partner up.
 Carl and Russell can also use special abilities for a limited number of times to scare off or distract enemies or bosses, accessed by pressing certain directions of the directional pad.
 Cutscenes are presented in newsreel format, similar to Spotlight on Adventure in the film's first scene.
 Character health is measured discretely in these versions, and the characters' survivability gradually increases automatically as the game progresses.
 These versions also have the fewest bosses, which are simply a giant anaconda, a crocodile, and The Spirit of Adventure, Muntz's airship.
 There are two biplane sequences, one at the start of the game that takes place immediately before a final battle over Paradise Falls, and another for the actual battle, and in both of them, a second player can "man the guns" and fire at incoming enemies and ground artillery with an on-screen reticule, while sharing the first player's camera view.
 This feature also takes advantage of the Wii Remote pointer in the Wii version to control Player 2's reticule.
 Loading screens in these versions also displays hints and trivia about the real wildlife near the tepui.